 Slicker Paper Backing

-I always include something new to learn or add to your sewing tool kit with each pattern.
-Here’s what you’ll learn in the Slicker Tote:
+I always include a new skill or technique to add to your sewing tool kit with each pattern:

 – Laminate your own fabric using Slicker Glossy Iron-On Vinyl